 Key concept videos introduce the key themes within each module.
-Apprentices will have access to an academic advisor to provide continuing scaffolding support where needed - this will also cover support at tripartite meetings.

-The teaching and learning strategy integrates practice-based learning (on the job) with 20% off the job learning designed to facilitate the achievement of the KSBs.
-Apprentices learn cognitive and practical skills through interactive participation in modules, case study analysis of practical workplace problems relevant to current working practices, group and workshops will help apprentices articulate ideas, reflect on their understanding and learn from others in a constructive environment.
-The use of student workplace environments is used to enable students to relate knowledge to practice situations and to develop themes identified in class Apprentices have access to the virtual learning environment with themes introduces through key concept videos plus other such interactive exercises and quizzes designed to develop cognitive and problem-solving skills.
-Use of e-learning strategies is also integrated into the teaching and learning strategy, including action learning sets and master classes given by industry professionals, the use of community discussion forums.
-Online learning, (my-learning) will also be used to encourage independent study and formative assessment using interactive exercises and quizzes, links to external sources of information and Podcast presentations and supporting notes are available to the student for downloading.
+Students integrate new knowledge with their existing knowledge and understanding through engagement with classes and workshops (either virtual or on campus), and through a variety of directed and self- directed learning activities e.g. presentations, discussion groups, case study development, critical literature appraisal.
+Students will have access to an academic advisor to provide continuing scaffolding support where needed.
+The use of student workplace environments is used to enable students to relate knowledge to practice situations and to develop themes identified in class.
+Classroom sessions will be 3 x 2-day intensive sessions integrating practice with key themes developing criticality at Level 7.
+Use of e-learning strategies is also integrated into the teaching and learning strategy, with synchronous sessions between on campus sessions including action learning sets and master classes given by industry professionals, the use of community discussion forums, .
+Online learning, (my-learning) will also be used to encourage independent study and formative assessment through the use of interactive exercises and quizzes, links to external sources of information and Podcast presentations and supporting notes are available to the

-The modules are designed to encourage engagement with practice to identify a range of hazardous working environments and for apprentices to build their professional knowledge.
-With the award being work based the award will build on existing professional communities but also develop a new academic community together with the students on the regular MSc award.
-If opportunity allows, we encourage and support use of apprentices' workplaces to base face to face activity if accessible.
+With the award being work based the award will build on existing professional communities but also develop a new academic community together with the apprentices on the Risk and Safety Apprenticeship.
+If opportunity allows, we encourage and support use of students' workplaces to base face to face activity if accessible.

 Approx. number of timetabled hours per week (at each level of study, as appropriate), including on-campus and online hours.
-FT 8 hours, PT 4 hours
+FT 8 hours, PT 4 hours.

 Approx. number of hours of independent study per week (at each level of study, as appropriate).
-FT 32 hours, PT 16 hours
+FT 32 hours, PT 16 hours.

 Approx. number of hours on placement (including placement, work-based learning or year abroad, as appropriate).
-FT 0 hours, PT 0 hours
+FT 0 hours, PT 0 hours.